 Get Prepared For The Ohio Esthetician License Exam

 Your pathway to becoming a licensed esthetician starts at PLCC in Uniontown, Ohio.
-Learn all the skincare skills you need in just seven months and be ready to take the Ohio State Cosmetology and Barber Board exam.
+Learn all the skincare skills you need in just nine months and be ready to take the Ohio State Cosmetology and Barber Board exam.

 Training Conducted By Licensed Estheticians